-We are routinely involved in various legal proceedings resulting from our consumer finance activities and practices, both continuing and discontinued.
-We believe that there are substantive legal defenses to such claims, and intend to defend them vigorously.
-There can be no assurance, however, as to their outcomes.
-We have recorded a liability as of March 31, 2013 that we believe represents a correct allowance for legal contingencies.
+In General.
+There can be no assurance as to the outcomes of any of the matters referenced above.
+We have recorded a liability as of June 30, 2013 that we believe represents our best estimate of probable incurred losses for legal contingencies, including the matters referenced above.
 The amount of losses that are at least reasonably possible above what has already been accrued for cannot be estimated.
 Any adverse judgment against us, if in an amount materially in excess of the recorded liability, could have a material adverse effect on our financial position or results of operations.